-Juniors (Program I) 1 semester 1/2 credit
+Juniors (Program II) 1 year 1 credit

-This course strives to develop writing skills for both practical and creative application.
-Students learn to apply the writing process to varied writing assignments.
-This course also includes the study of short fiction and non-fiction to aid in the study of comprehension and vocabulary.
+English III builds upon the instruction of English I and English II.
+The course examines American literature including short stories, poetry, plays, novels, and nonfiction to aid in the study of comprehension and vocabulary.
+This course strives to develop writing skills for both academic, practical and creative application.
+Students learn to apply the writing process to varied writing assignments with emphasis on the principles of English grammar, punctuation, and style.
+Additionally, students will prepare for the ACT.
 Placement in this class is based on department recommendation.